Varsh18/IMDB-Moview-Review-Analysis/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+Deployment is about delivering a trained model into production so that it can be consumed by others.Configuring deployment settings means making choices on cluster settings and other types of interaction with a deployment.
+### ACI and AKS:
+Both ACI and AKS are available in the Azure ML platform as deployment options for models.

+ACI is a container offering from Azure, which uses container technology to quickly deploy compute instances.
+The flexibility of ACI is reduced as to what AKS offers, but it is far simpler to use.For this project, I have used Azure Container Instanced to deploy the best model.

+AKS, on the other hand, is a Kubernetes offering.
+The Kubernetes service is a cluster that can expand and contract given on demand, and it does take more effort than the container instance to configure and setup.
 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model